 We advance our students’ learning through two methods: Intervention and Extension.

 After school intervention is individual assistance through one-on-one and small group tutoring on Monday and Thursday afternoons for an hour.
-Any high school student with a question in any area can come and receive assistance from a teacher.
+Any secondary student with a question in any area can come and receive assistance from a teacher.
 Even if they just need help with their homework.

-For in school intervention we have a Learning Support Coordinator, Mrs Scrivener, who selects students out of class in the first couple terms and works directly with them to develop their competence to the level of the rest of the class.
+For in school intervention, secondary students have a Learning Support Coordinator, Mrs Scrivener, who selects students out of class in the first couple terms and works directly with them to develop their competence to the level of the rest of the class.

 Every student should receive all the help needed in order to achieve their highest potential, so that they can shine a light in the world through their values of hard work and integrity.
 Staff at Southern Hills take this calling very seriously.”